Pintouch/jenkins-box/README.md

 This final steps may take from minutes to a couple of hours.
 If you get a timeout error try executed the errored command by yourself on the target server.
 Default timeout is set to 10 minutes, if a command takes longer than that ssh into the server and run it yourself, e.g.

-    # This was taking 15 minutes on a 512 DSL so i had to `ssh jenkins` and:
+    # This was taking 15 minutes on a 512 DSL so had to `NODE_HOSTNAME=jenkins-master vagrant ssh` and:
     sudo apt-get -q -y install openjdk-7-jdk

 Finally open your browser and visit Jenkins to verify is running: